 Drama series for secondary schools exploring sexuality and the pressure to have sex, alcohol abuse, poverty, as well as the impact of social media.

-A specially adapted BBC Three drama exploring an accusation of sexual harassment and an employment tribunal hearing.
+A specially adapted BBC Three drama exploring an accusation of coercive control in a relationship.

 A series of observational documentaries looking at the physiological and psychological changes that happen to young people as they strive to alter their appearance.

 The science of how alcohol and other drugs affect the body is explored through eight real-life stories.